jboss-developer/jboss-eap-quickstarts/jsonp/README.md

 Author: Rafael Benevides
 Level: Beginner
 Technologies: CDI, JSF, JSON-P
-Summary: This quickstart demonstrates how to use the JSON-P API to produce object-based structures and then parse and consume them as stream-based JSON strings.
+Summary: The `jsonp` quickstart demonstrates how to use the JSON-P API to produce object-based structures and then parse and consume them as stream-based JSON strings.
-Target Product: EAP
+Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts>